jwanga/node-static-http-server/README.md

 with "1234" being a custom port number"

 Your web application will be served at http://localhost:8888 by default or http://localhost:1234 with "1234" being the custom port you passed.

+Mime Types:
+You can add to the mimeTypes has to serve more file types.

+Virtual Directories:
+Add to the virtualDirectories hash if you have resources that are not children of the root directory